mantidproject/mantid/docs/source/interfaces/Engineering_Diffraction.rst

 This tab provides a graphical interface to calculate calibrations and visualize them.

-It is possible to load an existing calibration (as a CSV file) and to generate a new calibration file (which becomes the new current calibration).
+It is possible to
+- generate a new calibration file (which becomes the new current calibration)
+- load an existing calibration from a GSAS instrument parameters file previously generated

+For the current calibration, the following parameters are displayed: the vanadium run number, the calibration sample run number, and the path to the output calibration file.
+This output calibration file is a GSAS instrument parameters file (IPARM/PAR/PRM).
+The interface produces a "all_banks" calibration file and in addition a calibration file for every individual bank.
+All the calibration files are writen in the same directory.

 With the help of Cropped Calibration user can also calibrate according to bank or by setting the Spectrum Numbers once the Cropped Calibration group